skankerror/Qjoepass/README.md

 # Qjoepass

-Qjoepass is a modern rewrite of joepass using c++ and Qt.
+Qjoepass is a modern rewrite of joepass using c++, Qt, Qt3D.

 Poject is at an early stage of developpement.